 Working with Styles and Themes

 You can get a collection of styles defined in the document using the Document.Styles property.
 This collection holds both the built-in and user-defined styles in a document.
 A particular style could be obtained by its name/alias, style identifier, or index.
 The following code example demonstrates how to get access to the collection of styles defined in the document.
-You can download the template file of this example from here.

 How to Extract Content Based on Styles